evanx/chronica/lib/ComponentFactory.md

 If the component is not specified in `~/etc/chronica.yaml` then it will not started - nor any components that require it.

-If all the components initialise without error via their `create` methods, then it starts all the components i.e. invokes their `start` lifecycle method.
+If all the components' `requireComponents` are resolved, they are initialised via `create` methods.

 #### Starting

+If all are created without error, then it actually starts the components with their `start` lifecycle method.

 We start the configured components:
 ```javascript